 WARNING DO NOT EXPOSE METHYLENE BLUE TO LIGHT!

-One thing people need to be aware of when buying and using Methylene Blue liquid solutions or powder is why you should not expose it to light especially when storing it.
+A lot of people ask me frequently how they should store Methylene Blue powders, solutions, and drinks they make up for dosing throughout the day and one major thing people need to be aware of in regards to this is that you should never expose Methylene Blue to light.

-There are some very good reasons as to why and in this video "WARNING DO NOT EXPOSE METHYLENE BLUE TO LIGHT!"
-I fully explain to you all of the reasons.

-If you want to learn about everything mentioned above fully make sure to watch this video "WARNING DO NOT EXPOSE METHYLENE BLUE TO LIGHT!" from start to finish!
+In this video "WARNING DO NOT EXPOSE METHYLENE BLUE TO LIGHT!"
+I fully explain all the reasons as to why and if you need to learn about this make sure to watch this video "WARNING DO NOT EXPOSE METHYLENE BLUE TO LIGHT!" from start to finish!

 My Methylene Blue Facebook Group: https://www.facebook.com/groups/methyleneblue